-- Three years ago, I collaborated with ten other homeschool moms and wrote an ebook, Homeschooling Day by Day.
+- Several years ago, I collaborated with ten other homeschool moms and wrote an ebook, Homeschooling Day by Day.
 You can check it out on Amazon, and if you like what you find, please consider leaving a review and sharing it with other moms!

 Have a blessed weekend, friends.